runningmessage/kotlinx-android/README.md

     View.layoutLeftMargin:
     1. return the leftMargin of the layoutParams for the current View, if exists , otherwise return null
+    2. set the leftMargin of the layoutParams for the current View, and reset the layoutParams

     View.layoutRightMargin:
     1. return the rightMargin of the layoutParams for the current View, if exists , otherwise return null
+    2. set the rightMargin of the layoutParams for the current View, and reset the layoutParams

     View.layoutTopMargin:
     1. return the topMargin of the layoutParams for the current View, if exists , otherwise return null
+    2. set the topMargin of the layoutParams for the current View, and reset the layoutParams

     View.layoutBottomMargin:
     1. return the bottomMargin of the layoutParams for the current View, if exists , otherwise return null
+    2. set the bottomMargin of the layoutParams for the current View, and reset the layoutParams

     View.layoutWidth:
     1. return the width of the layoutParams for the current View, if exists , otherwise return null
+    2. set the width of the layoutParams for the current View, and reset the layoutParams

     View.layoutHeight:
     1. return the height of the layoutParams for the current View, if exists , otherwise return null
+    2. set the height of the layoutParams for the current View, and reset the layoutParams

 NoLeakListenerFunction1: